Similarity surfaces, connections, and the measurable Riemann mapping theorem: The use of similarity surfaces

 This atlas on $\cal S'$ is in particular a Riemann surface atlas.
 Using \Cref{sec:simsurfpolygon} we can see that all points in $\cal V$ are punctures, including $\infty$, which allows to extend the Riemann atlas to $\cal S$.
 Indeed, near finite vertices of $Q_j$ we get what is called a bounded vertex in \Cref{sec:simsurfpolygon}, and all bounded vertices are punctures according to the part called ``Conformal erasability of the singularities''.
 Near $\infty$, we have a positive total angle (negative signed angle), hence we also get a puncture as explained near the end of the part called ``Unbounded polygons''.
-Since $\cal S$ is homeomorphic to a sphere, the \emph{Poincaré Koebe theorem} implies that it is conformally isomorphic to the Riemann sphere $\hat\C$: call $F :\cal S\to\hat\C$ such an isomorphism, chosen so that $\infty$ is mapped to $\infty$.
-Let now $f$ be defined as follows: on each polygon $Q_j$, $f(z)=F\circ\pi(a_j(z):j)$.
-This definition coincides on the shared edges and vertices.
+Since $\cal S$ is homeomorphic to a sphere, the \emph{Poincaré-Koebe theorem} implies that it is conformally isomorphic to the Riemann sphere $\hat\C$.
+Call